tabishnaqvi1311/piston/README.md

 ## Work In Progress ⚠️

-currently just reads and writes, as i wanted to learn how to make cli tools with c++, will add compression/decompression later.
+currently just compresses, as i wanted to learn how to make cli tools with c++, will add decompression later.

  ```
  .S_sSSs     .S    sSSs  sdSS_SSSSSSbs    sSSs_sSSs     .S_sSSs